17

 Local conditions (the sensitivity of the receiver, the presence of interference, the height of the reception point, city conditions, obstacles or their absence), the conductivity of the soil also play a role.
 As a result of these various factors, the final value of absorption is obtained.

-The permissible field tension during the distant reception of medium waves is 14 times (11DB) lower than when "земной" the wave, and is 100 μV/m (0.1 mv/m).
+The permissible field tension during the distant reception of medium waves is 14 times (11DB) lower than when the "terrestrial" wave, and is 100 μV/m (0.1 mv/m).
 With this level, the signal is located above the noise of 2 dB (that is, a rather mediocre level of audibility, which allows the dictator's words with difficulty).
 MW DX is intended mainly for enthusiasts for whom the fact of admission is important.
-The signs of the signal are not taken into account at the same time.
+Signal fading is not taken into account.

 Link length and maximum field strength